top of page

 Writer's Prompts | Memory and Self-Identity

-Your main character, whether by chance (or deliberately by a secondary character) is informed that their personality is seen entirely differently by the people around them, and not for the better.
+Prompt 1: Your main character, whether by chance (or deliberately by a secondary character) is informed that their personality is seen entirely differently by the people around them, and not for the better.
 How does the other character make their case based on what incidents the main character has misremembered.
 Is this some kind of intervention?

-Or, your character, in talking to another person, realizes they’ve remembered an event entirely incorrectly.
+Prompt 2: Your character, in talking to another person, realizes they’ve remembered an event entirely incorrectly.
 Or are they being gaslit by that other person?
 Or perhaps that other person has remembered the situation incorrectly?

 bottom of page